 - 1. All students who enroll at the College are required to create a user account in Touro's portal (with secure student user name and password) and are authenticated through an identity management system.
 Students must go through this system in order to register for online courses. - 2.
-Students access Blackboard/Canvas (see #3 below) after they are authenticated by the portal and set up an avatar.
+Students access Canvas after they are authenticated by the portal and set up an avatar.
 The avatar is a picture of the student that appears next to their names in each of their courses.